cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 have that for free, because Web Browser devs don't give a shit about their users.

-Telling others on meetups something like "I had my orders" doesn't make it better, yo.
-It's literally what Nazis said why it was magically okay to do what they did.
-No excuse.

 I personally cannot stress enough how important the right to privacy and the right to disallow self-incrimination is.
 It is the foundation of what I believe in and what I